usds/website-redesign/_projects/0100_medicare-payment-program.md

 ## The Solution

 We’re partnering with the Centers for Medicare & Medicaid Services to stand up a new cloud environment to continue processing claims.
-A new cloud environment positions Medicare systems to scale and flex rapidly with how CMS processes claims and pays providers, transforming technology from a policy inhibitor to a multipier.
+A new cloud environment positions Medicare systems to scale and flex rapidly with how CMS processes claims and pays providers, transforming technology from a policy inhibitor to a multiplier.
 The Medicare system has singular importance in determining of how healthcare is provided in the United States.

 ![](../images/project-hhs-payment-mod-page.jpg)